IRA 101: What they are and how they can help you save for retirement

 What is an IRA?

-There are two types of personal IRAs:
+There are two types of IRAs:

 What is the difference between a traditional and Roth IRA?

-- Traditional = today
+- Traditional = when contributed

-- Roth = retirement
+- Roth = when distributed

-With a traditional IRA, you get the tax advantage today.
-This is because you can claim your contribution as a deduction to your taxable income for that year.
-For example if your taxable income is $60,000 for the year, and you contributed $5,000 to your traditional IRA, your taxable income drops down to $55,000.
-When you request a distribution, which is money you want to withdraw, in retirement, it will be taxed as income.
+For example, if your taxable income is $60,000 for the year, and you contributed $5,000 to your traditional IRA, your taxable income is reduced to $55,000.
+When you request a distribution from your traditional IRA, it will be taxed as ordinary income in the year the funds are distributed.
 There is no distinction between what you contributed and what you earned by being invested; the entire withdrawal counts as income.

-With a Roth IRA, you can enjoy the tax advantage at the time of retirement.
-Your contributions are after-tax and therefore cannot be claimed as a deduction to your income in the year you make the contribution.
+The earnings will also be distributed tax-free if the distribution is a qualified distribution.
 Using the same example as above, if your taxable income is $60,000, and you contribute $5,000 to a Roth IRA, your taxable income for that year is still $60,000.
-That being said, anything that is distributed in retirement is tax-free.
 Because of the after-tax status of Roth IRAs, the IRS has income limits that determine whether or not you may contribute.

 Traditional | Roth | |